 Few destinations in the world offer as much honeymoon romance as Thailand.
 To make things even better, you get more for honeymoon money here than almost anywhere else.
 Food and lodging are super-affordable, and both service and value are unsurpassed.
-The rich history and culture of centuries are on display nearly everywhere you go, sometimes justaposed by bustling modernity in exciting cities like Bangkok.
-There is a wide variety of things to do, both for couples who seek adventure and for those who just want to relax and enjoy each other after the wedding.
+The rich history and culture of past centuries are on display nearly everywhere you go, sometimes justaposed by bustling modernity in exciting cities like Bangkok.
+There is a wide variety of things to do, both for couples who seek adventure and for those who just want to relax and enjoy each other after the excitement of the wedding.

-You’ll be surrounded by beauty and smiles wherever you go.
-From the rolling hills of Chiang Mai and Chiang Rai in the North to sparkling beaches of Phuket in the South you’ll find more to do than you can fit into one honeymoon.
-Ride an elephant, kayak over rushing rapids, take a spin in a typical “tuk tuk,” visit ancient temples, sample some of the world's best street food, and shop till you drop.
+You'll be surrounded by beauty and smiles wherever you go.
+From the rolling hills of Chiang Mai and Chiang Rai in the north to sparkling beaches of Phuket in the south, you'll find more to do than you can fit into one honeymoon.
+Ride an elephant, kayak over rushing rapids, take a spin in a typical "tuk tuk," visit ancient temples, sample some of the world's best street food, and shop till you drop.
 Luxury is affordable here, so take advantage of it!

-Begin in Bangkok which is a bustling microcosm of everything in the Kingdom.
-This sophisticated capital is a perfect combination of a sophisticated metropolitan city and a truly relaxing resort.
-Look up and you’ll see modern sky scrapers, sleek clubs and restaurants and the architecture of the future.
-Look down and you’ll see ancient customs and culture on display in food stands, street markets, river traffic and colorful costumes.
+Begin in Bangkok; a bustling microcosm of everything in the Thai Kingdom.
+This sophisticated capital is a perfect combination of an action-packed metropolitan city and a truly relaxing resort destination.
+Look up and you'll see modern skyscrapers, sleek clubs and restaurants, and futuristic architecture.
+Look down and you'll see ancient customs and culture on display in food stands, street markets, river traffic and colorful costumes.

 Scenic and sensual beauty surround you.
-Daily discoveries delight, and every day is a happy honeymoon adventure.
+Daily discoveries will delight you, and every day is a happy honeymoon adventure.
 When you get home, be sure to back up those pictures -- Thailand provides an exotic getaway that you'll want to treasure forever!